Phew! Finally finished this series…and possibly glad that I could finish it throughout so I wouldn’t be hanging or missed any details of it.

 - Jimmy Au: I don’t know if it’s his acting or the roles chosen ’cause he usually do WAY better in supporting roles vs. the ones where he starred in.
 Maybe the characters are more well written?
 Although they managed to rob his character of various talents in here but still it showed great loyalty with various people in here.
 Really like scenes of him and his wife also.
 (Not that I don’t like Rebecca, just think that he matches with Red Dust Lady more.)

-- Red Dust Lady: Old series and can’t seem to find her name after searching around a bit so I’ll just put it that.
+- Wong Yee Kum (Red Dust Lady): Old series and can’t seem to find her name after searching around a bit so I’ll just put it that.
 She was really great in various scenes with being calm as well as rash at times.
 She was very intelligent, out-shining Idy’s character in many ways.
 She didn’t judge anyone (like in the case of Idy, etc).
 Yes, she was stubborn at times too and couldn’t control herself, but it was in her personality.
 Her loyalty and bravery was very admirable.
+(Thanks to llwy12 for helping with her name.)

-- Lawrence Ng: The only reason why I even put his name in is because I think this is one of the rare series that I actually like his acting or think he is up to it – although he was portraying a villain.
+- Lawrence Ng: The only reason why I even put his name in is because I think this was one of the rare series that I actually like his acting or think he was up to it–although he was portraying a villain.
 He made me hate him so bad that I couldn’t even blame others for being dumb (except for Idy’s character, lol).
 He put the show up so well with being the filial son and then the drastic change in his character later after he acquired what he wanted all along.

-- The girl who portrayed Sheung Yee.
+- Cheng Yim Foong (The girl who portrayed Sheung Yee).
 Her character ended in tragic and it was very annoying with too much of the pity thing playing into the story but I think that this actress was really great in portraying her role.
 It got really complex later on but she managed to pull it off very well.
+(Thanks to llwy12 for helping with her name.)

 - Bau Fong and Lee Heung Kam.
 Love these veteren actor/ actresses.
-They’re only in the first part of the series but managed to convince me with their characters (even if they’re not the most wise people).
+They were only in the first part of the series but managed to convince me with their characters (even if they’re not the most wise people).

 Other Good Points about this series: